 $95 for Non-members

 Same Day Registration (Those who register at the door are not guaranteed a lunch)

 To register online and pay with a credit card or PayPal transfer, go to our online registration page and submit the form with your payment information.
 You do not need a PayPal account to pay with a credit or debit card.

-To register and pay with a check, please print the registration form, fill it out, and mail it to the NCPC address on the form.
+To register and pay with a check, please download and complete Registration Form 2018 Conf and mail it to the NCPC address on the form.
 The form must be postmarked by the registration deadline.